xrdocs/ncs5500/_tutorials/srv6-transport-on-ncs-part-4.md

 <h2> Differences in Configuration</h2>

 ### Platform hw-module command for format
-To enable, SRv6 transport on the NCS 5500 series (1st gen) we need to enable hw-module profile.
+To enable SRv6 transport on the NCS 5500 series (1st gen) we need to enable hw-module profile.
 This is not needed on the NCS 5700 series.
 SRv6 Mode base or uSID is configured directly under segment routing global configuration.

 #### _NCS 5500 Configuration via hw-module_